Body

 Meals

 Meals provide an opportunity for socializing and are served in the rehabilitation dining room.
-Your visitors are invited to bring food from home for themselves.
-It is also an option for your visitors to purchase meals in the cafeteria.
-Space can sometimes be limited, please feel free to check with the staff for alternative dining options with your family and friends, or if you need assistance to purchase a meal from the guest menu.
+Your visitors are also welcome to bring food from home for themselves.
+It is also an option for your visitors to purchase meals in the cafeteria, or purchase a tray from the guest menu.
+Space can sometimes be limited, please feel free to check with the staff for alternative dining options with your family and friends.
+If your visitor is bringing in food from home, or outside, please clarify with the staff if you are able to enjoy it based on your dietary guidelines.

 Where to park during your inpatient stay